mvz/example-app-sprockets-crash/README.md

 @import "bootstrap";
 ```

+As suggested in https://github.com/sass/sassc-ruby/issues/207, adding the
-Adding the following to `config.application.rb` makes the problem go away:
+following to `config.application.rb` makes the problem go away:

 ```ruby
 config.assets.configure do |env|